inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

 **Learning Objectives**

-- Understand the concept and definition of OpenStreetMap
+- Understand the concept of OpenStreetMap
 - Understand the definition and objectives of data collection
 - Understand the composition of a map
-- Make a handwritten sketch of an area
+- Make a hand-drawn sketch of an area

 Maps are a good way to convey information.
 Maps are visual representations of our world.
 They can often demonstrate an idea better than words.
 This in turn can also help answer important questions.
 Where is the closest school or hospital?
 Who has the least access to these facilities?
 Where is poverty the most problematic?
 Questions like these can often best be expressed with maps, and maps can help find solutions to these questions.